Boris Johnson says leaving EU without trade deal ‘a strong possibility’

 The Prime Minister’s warning came after his dinner with European Commission president Ursula von der Leyen in Brussels on Wednesday failed to produce a breakthrough.

-The two leaders agreed that a decision on the future of the negotiations will be taken by the end of the weekend.
+The two leaders agreed that a decision on the future of the negotiations will be taken by the end of Sunday.

-On Thursday, Ms von der Leyen said at a summit of EU leaders that negotiations are “difficult”.
+Ms von der Leyen said at a Brussels summit, where she is due to update EU leaders on the state of play, that negotiations are “difficult”.

 In his first interview since the dinner, Mr Johnson said the UK will do “everything we possibly can” to get a deal when asked if it would be a failure of politics not to strike one.

-He said he would be willing to return to Brussels, or head to Paris or Berlin to get a deal over the line, in a clear reference to French President Emmanuel Macron and German Chancellor Angela Merkel, who are seen as two figures adamant not to cave to British demands.
+He said he would be willing to return to Brussels, or head to Paris or Berlin, to get a deal over the line, in a clear reference to French President Emmanuel Macron and German Chancellor Angela Merkel who are seen as two figures adamant not to cave in to British demands.

 “At the moment, I have to tell you in all candour that the treaty is not there yet and that is the strong view of our Cabinet as well,” Mr Johnson added.